Click the links below to start your 2019 application or check your application status in the Admissions portal

 - Frequently Asked Questions

-Prior to actual admission, applicants should have graduated from, and completed 16 units in, an accredited secondary school.
+Prior to admission, applicants should have graduated from an accredited secondary school or hold an official GED equivalency diploma.
 Secondary school study should consist of college preparatory work in the following areas:

 - English (4 years)